hariharanv01/server-benchmark/README.md

 /HelloWorld
 ```

-#### Conclusion
+## Conclusion

-With this setting and the input, Vertx performed the best - thanks to the combination of event loops and JVM.
+With these settings and the input, Vertx performed the best - thanks to the combination of event loops and JVM.
 Go is the second best.
 NodeJS performed the worst in the bunch.
+Netty is in the middle of the pack.
+Ironically, Vertx internally uses Netty.
+The best and the worst performers both use Reactor pattern; and both have similar weakness in terms of the code that needs to be written: _callback hell_.
+However, this can be mitigated by using additional libraries such as vertx-rxjava2, async, etc.